1969 Pacific hurricane season: Hurricane Glenda

 The remains of what was formerly Hurricane Francelia crossed over Central America and contributed to an area of convection that formed 120 miles southwest of Acapulco.
 A separate mass of clouds existed west-northwest of the main disturbance but, unlike the former, this mass did not organize.
 The storm began to organize and, like nearly all other storms of this season, Glenda was named on September 7, bypassing the depression phase when a report from a ship indicated a barometric pressure of 997 mb and was falling rapidly as well as reporting heavy showers.
 Glenda continued its motion northwest while increasing in strength, with a closed eye being noticed on September 9.
 Because of the closed eye and cirrus cap, it was determined that Glenda had become a hurricane.

 Glenda's time as a hurricane was very short lived as it was downgraded to a storm just six hours after the initial upgrade.
 The weakening trend continued while it moved northwest, towards the Baja California Peninsula, but Glenda moved westward, avoiding landfall.
 It dissipated on September 12.

 Tropical Storm Heather

-The information is unclear on how Heather developed but she was first noticed on September 18 1,000 miles southwest of La Paz, Baja California.
+The information is unclear on how Heather developed but it was first noticed on September 18 1,000 miles southwest of La Paz, Baja California.
 Like Claudia and Doreen, Heather's lifespan was mostly monitored by satellite and Air Force recon because of a lack of shipping in the general area.
 From where it first grew, Heather moved west-northwest, reached its peak intensity of 65 mph winds, and then eventually weakened to a depression on September 22 and was considered dissipated.
 On September 23, however, Heather regenerated.
 Heather would begin to accelerate, followed by a westward motion on September 25, dissipating later that day, this time for good.

 Heather's peak intensity was kept at 65 mph both operationally and in post-season because of cool inflow.
 However, Heather's satellite presentation more resembled a hurricane, showing broad spiral arms.